Audi e-tron reliability & safety rating

 Audi e-tron reliability & problems

-As a brand, Audi finished 21st overall out of 30 in our sister title Auto Express' 2020 Driver Power owner satisfaction survey.
+As a brand, Audi finished 21st overall out of 30 in the 2020 Driver Power owner satisfaction survey.
 That put it ahead of German rivals Mercedes and BMW, but Audi owners rated their cars worryingly low for reliability and build quality, with one in five reporting a problem at some point during their ownership.

 Generally speaking, electric cars are proving to be more reliable than their petrol or diesel-engined counterparts, as with fewer moving parts, there's less to go wrong.
 Specific data on the e-tron's reliability isn't available yet, though; that'll only come after a year or so of the cars being in customers' hands.